etruyj/msworkflows/README.md

    - `app.clientSecret` - Client secret (only if using app-only authentication)
    - `app.tenantId` - Tenant ID (only if using app-only authentication)
    - `app.graphUserScopes` - Comma-separated list of Microsoft Graph scopes

+## Authentication

+The script requires web authentication in order to receive a token from MS Graph.
+A URL and an auth code will be pasted to the shell.
+Copy that URL to a web browser and follow the prompts to enter the auth code.
+Once those steps are complete, the script have the ability to interact with the associated MS O365 account.

 ## Arguments:
 --command: The task to be performed [ create-meeting | send-email ]